Māui: Hawaiian mythology

 In Hawaiian religion, Māui is a culture hero and ancient chief who appears in several different genealogies.
 In the Kumulipo he is the son of ʻAkalana and his wife Hina-a-ke-ahi (Hina).
 This couple has four sons, Māui-mua, Māui-waena, Māui-kiʻikiʻi and Māui-a-kalana.
 Māui-a-kalana's wife is named Hinakealohaila; his son is Nanamaoa.
 Māui is one of the Kupua.
 His name is the same as that of the Hawaiian island Maui, although native tradition holds that it is not named for him directly, but instead named after the son of the Hawaiʻiloa ("discoverer of Hawaiʻi", who was named after Māui himself).

 Revelator of Birds

-Some of Māui's most renowned feats included causing birds (which were invisible to mortal eyes) to become visible.
-In this long ago, forgotten time, the music of the birds delighted Māui.
-He observed them with keen interest, their varied and beautiful plumage which adorned the foliage of fragrant trees, and their melodious music, however, no one else could join him in enjoying what was apparent to his vision.
-For, although Māui's friends could hear their wonderful bird songs, none perceived the true source of the sounds.
-Māui felt compassion for his friends, for humanity, and their inability to behold with their eyes the colorful, musical creatures as they flitted from tree to tree, so, Māui caused the creatures to become visible to the naked eye.
+Māui is said to have caused birds to become visible.
+In the relevant tale, birds used to be invisible to the naked eye.
+People could hear birdsong but not see its source.
+Māui, who could see the birds, made them all visible so that his friends could appreciate their visual beauty as well.